TheChrispp/unixvibe/README_en.md

 **Also considering fully open‑sourcing the code in the near future and being ready to accept changes in git.**

 ---
-✅ Tested on Hyprland + Arch
+✅ Tested on Hyprland + AGS, Arch